BhavanJ/MovieQAWithoutMovies/README.md

 ![Wiki](https://bhavanj.github.io/MovieQAWithoutMovies/images/Teaser_straight_arrows.jpg)

 We have provided the processed data to run the code and get different results as mentioned in the paper.
-The accompying paper can be found at the [project page](https://bhavanj.github.io/MovieQAWithoutMovies/).
+The accompanying paper can be found at the [project page](https://bhavanj.github.io/MovieQAWithoutMovies/).
 Follow the below steps to run our code.